ubco-cmps/data301_course/about/syllabus.md

 If you need extra help, or extra time to deal with something you're going through, just ask.
 You will *never* owe me an explanation about your physical health, mental health, or those of your family members, friends, etc...
 I will believe you, and I will trust you.
 I will not judge you, nor think any less of you.
-I will do everything in my power to work something that is both reasonable and fair.
+I will do everything in my power to work out something that is both reasonable and fair.
 This, I promise!

 ## UBC Policies